kant2002/EngLang/README.md

 Implicit return of last expression.
 ```
-width is a number.
+the width is a number.
-height is a number.
+the height is a number.

 To calculate area from a width and a height ->
   multiply width to height.